-Unit 1256C-18 is a >30-m-thick massive lava body that begins at 280.3 mbsf with a holohyaline-cryptocrystalline lava surface, which develops downhole into intergranular to coarse variolitic fine-grained massive basalt and to cryptocrystalline, recrystallized basalt at the base of the flow (312 mbsf).
+Unit 18 of Hole 1256C is a >30-m-thick massive lava body that begins at 280.3 mbsf with a holohyaline-cryptocrystalline lava surface, which develops downhole into a intergranular to coarse variolitic fine-grained massive basalt and to cryptocrystalline, recrystallized basalt at the bottom (312 mbsf).
 The uppermost 0.7 m is composed of aphanitic lava with folded glassy chilled margins and volcanic rubble, including glassy clasts, and is interpreted as the folded and jumbled surface crust of a lava flow.
-The basal 1.6 m is unusual aphanitic basalt consisting of deformed and recrystallized variolitic groundmass and late magmatic veins.
-In Hole 1256D we encountered a fine-grained massive lava (Unit 1256D-1) from the first core at 276.1 mbsf, ~4 m above the top of Unit 1256C-18, which continued downhole to 350 mbsf.
-Unit 1256D-1 is lithologically correlated to the thick massive lava unit in Hole 1256C but is much thicker (>74 m thick) and lacks both the guenched upper surface and the basal recrystallized basalt lava.
-Such a thick lava flow could potentially have formed as a lava pond, where rapidly delivered lava accumulated in a depression, or as an inflated sheet flow, with slowly delivered lava confined by its own chilled margin.
+The basal 1.6-m-thick lava is unusual aphanitic basalt consisting of recrystallized variolitic groundmass and late magmatic veins, which shows synmetamorphic ductile deformation textures.
+In Hole 1256D we encountered a similar fine-grained massive lava (Unit 1) from the first core at 276.1 mbsf, ~4 m above the top of Unit 18 of Hole 1256C, which continued downhole to 350 mbsf.
+This unit is lithologically correlated to the thick massive lava unit in Hole 1256C, but is much thicker (>75 m thick) and lacks both the quenched upper surface and the basal recrystallized basalt lava.
+Such a thick lava flow could potentially have formed as a lava pond, where rapidly delivered lava accumulates in a depression, or as an inflated sheet flow, with slowly delivered lava confined by its own chilled margin.
 We interpret these massive basaltic units to be a thick ponded lava and not an inflated sheet flow on the following grounds:

-- 1. The absence of inflation-related structures on the upper surface of and within the massive lava; - 2.
-The absence of fine-grained coalesced flow lobe contacts;

-- 3. The largest groundmass grain size and highest incompatible element concentrations present in the upper part of the massive lava body, suggesting the presence of a more differentiated late solidified melt horizon in the upper one-third of the lava body; and - 4.
-The scarcity of subhorizontal vesicle-rich layers and segregated melt lenses commonly observed in inflated sheet flows elsewhere in Hole 1256D.
+- 1. The absence of inflation-related structures on the upper surface of and within the massive lava, - 2.
+The absence of fine-grained coalesced flow lobe contacts, - 3.
+The largest groundmass grain size and incompatible element concentration in the upper part of the massive lava body suggest the presence of a more differentiated late solidified melt horizon in the upper one-third of the lava body, and - 4.
+The scarcity of subhorizontal vesicle-rich layers and segregated melt lenses that are commonly observed inflated sheet flows elsewhere in Hole 1256D.

-The ponding of such a massive lava flow (>74 m thick) requires a significant basement topography near the axis to pool the magma.
-Small basement faults with throws of ~100 m are apparent in the site survey seismic sections of the region surrounding Site 1256, and faults of such magnitude are commonly observed 5-10 km from the axis of the EPR (Macdonald et al., 1996).
-The very smooth basement topography at Site 1256 may result from the infill of small ridge flank grabens by large lava flows.
-The topography required to accumulate such thick lava suggests that magma may have flowed a significant distance off axis (>5 km) before ponding.
-Assuming that the ponded lava drilled at Site 1256 has not merely filled an isolated small depression but has pooled against some form of buttress, it would have a significant volume $(5 \times 10^4 \text{ to } 1 \times 10^6 \text{ to } 10^6 \text{$ m^{3}/m of ridge crest).
-Such an eruption would drain a significant fraction of the lava in an axial melt lens if, in fact, these geophysically imaged features are the source of the magmas $(10 \times 10^4 \text{ to } 2 \times 10^5 \text{ m}^3/\text{m} \text{ of ridge})$ crest).
-Very large lava flows, with much larger volumes than those needed to supply the massive ponded flow at Site 1256, have been discovered on modern fast-spreading ridges (e.g., 8°S EPR) (Macdonald et al., 1989).
+The ponding of such a massive lava flow (>75 m thick) requires a significant basement topography near the axis to pool the magma.
+Small basement faults with throws of ~100 m are apparent in the site survey seismic sections of the region surrounding Site 1256, and faults of such magnitude are commonly observed 5-10 km from the axis of the East Pacific Rise (Macdonald et al., 1996).
+The very smooth basement topography present at Site 1256 may result from the infill of small ridge flank half-grabens by large lava flows.
+The topography required to accumulate such a thick lava suggests that magma may have flowed a significant distance off axis (>5 km) before ponding.
+Assuming that the ponded lava drilled at Site 1256 has not merely filled an isolated small depression but has pooled against some form of buttress, it would have a significant volume ( $5 \times 10^4$ to $1 \times 10^6$ m3 per meter of ridge crest).
+Such an eruption would drain a very significant fraction of the lava in an axial melt lens, if in fact these geophysically imaged features are the source of the magmas ( $10 \times 10^4$ to $2 \times 10^5$ m3 per meter of ridge crest).
+Very large lava flows, with much larger volumes than needed to supply the massive ponded flow at Site 1256, have been discovered on modern fast spreading ridges (e.g., 8°S EPR) (Macdonald et al., 1989).